 Last month I got an email from OTTO.de asking me to attend a survey about customer satisfaction and the like.
 Bad for them: I use mutt and therefore it is obvious if an email is fake.
 So, what did OTTO.de do?
-They gave my emacs addresse (and I suspect those of all other customers) to an external "reasearch" comopany.
+They gave my email address (and I suspect those of all other customers) to an external "reasearch" company.
 This company then sent the email using the mail service of another company.
 All of this happened without my consent.

-Now, the good news is, that OTTO.de responded quickly to my complaint and ordered both companies to delete my email address, however I cannot be sure, they actually DID delete it though.
-The other good news is that I always create an email address for every shop, forum or any other login site I use.
+Now, the good news is, that OTTO.de responded quickly to my complaint and ordered both companies to delete my email address, however I cannot be sure if they actually DID delete it though.
+The other good news is that I create always an email address for every shop, forum or any other login site I use.
 That way, I can just drop "burned" email addresses and stop using the single service for which I created it.

 I have this problem at work.
 One of our vendors, an israeli company, sends us notifications by email.
 At work I only have one email

 address, it's associated with my name and I cannot change it.
 The israeli company sends those notifications by using the services of a company called Sendgrid.
 Now, sendgrid not only knows my name, my location, my employer, they also know what kind of job I have and that our company uses the services of this israeli company.

 I never allowed them to do this.
 And I cannot change this, it already happened.
 My work email address is burned and I have to continue using it.
 This is more than annoying.